forkimenjeckayang/Documentations/Sign_Commit_With_GPG.md

    - Click New GPG key.
    - Paste your public key into the text box and click Add GPG key.

-That should effective help you sign your commits on github
+That should effectively help you sign your commits on GitHub